 Traveling within Brazil

 City Taxis, Buses & Subways

 Food & Restaurants

 Prices of Things in Brazil

 Brazil is a vast country and there are many different Brazils within Brazil.
 Even the most basic understanding of the country's history, culture and people can go far in enriching your entire travel experience.
 A relatively painless way to gain valuable insights into Brazilian history is by reading the historical novel Brazil by Errol Lincoln Uys (Silver Springs Books, July 1, 2000, ISBN 0916562514).
 New editions are available at Amazon.com and they also often have used editions advertised for sale.
 Additionally, You Tube contains a wide range of Brazilian videos and slide shows.

-You may also want to visit the Brazilian government's tourism page [in English and also available in Spanish, French, German, Italian and, of course, Portuguese] for more information about various areas and locations you may want to consider visiting in Brazil.
+You may also want to visit the Brazilian government's tourism page [in Portuguese but soon available in English] for more information about various areas and locations you may want to consider visiting in Brazil.

 as much as you can about the particular area you plan to visit in Brazil